Continuous assessment course (PI)

 Your Legal Rights with Regard to Examinations

 In principle, it is not possible to file an appeal against grades received for completed examinations.
-If any substantial shortcomings occur during an examination, however (e.g. a fire alarm or a similar incident), students with a failing grade may submit an application for annulment of the examination within two weeks of announcement of the grades.
-This application must be submitted to the Study Regulations & Credit Transfer office (Study Service Center, LC building, level 2, counter 3) within two weeks of announcement of the grades.
+If any substantial shortcomings occur during an examination, however (e.g. a fire alarm or a similar incident), students with a failing grade may submit an application for annulment of the examination within four weeks of announcement of the grades.
+This application must be submitted to the Study Regulations & Credit Transfer office (Study Service Center, LC building, level 2, counter 3) within four weeks of announcement of the grades.
 The application must clearly state and explain the shortcomings that occurred during the examination.
 Examinations that are declared void will not be counted as an examination attempt.
 Click here for more information on your legal rights with regard to examinations.
-Study Law

 If a student is found to be cheating or to have cheated during an exam (e.g. using a crib sheet or other unauthorized aids), invalidation proceedings for the exam will be initiated.
 Exams declared void because of cheating will count as a lost examination attempt.
 Invalidation proceedings are initiated by Study Regulations & Credit Transfer and implemented in cooperation with the Study Support office.
 If a student attempts to take an exam on behalf of another student, he or she will – without exception – be reported to the public prosecutor’s office on forgery charges, which may result in a criminal record.
+You can find the procedure for cheating on exams here!

 Information on Continuous Assessment Courses for Proctors